-Age of Documents All credit, income and asset documentation must be the lesser of the expiration date noted on DU Findings or ≤ 4 months from the Note date except as follows: Appraisal documents (original traditional appraisal, 1004D, appraisal waiver) must be ≤ 4 months from the Note date.
+Age of Documents All credit, income and asset documentation must be the lesser of the expiration date noted on DU Findings or ≤ 4 months from the Note date except as follows: Appraisal documents (original traditional appraisal, 1004D, value acceptance must be ≤ 4 months from the Note date.
 Refer to the Appraisal Updates topic for complete age of appraisal, 1004D details If the effective date of the original desktop appraisal is ≤ four months from the date of the Note, a new appraisal is required Properties located in a FEMA declared disaster area have specific requirements.
-Refer to the Homebridge FEMA Disaster Declarations Reference Guide for a list of eligible counties by state Appraisal - Fannie Mae requires properties be appraised within the 12 months prior to the Note date Αμμιαισαι DU determines the level of appraisal on owner-occupied properties.
+Refer to the Homebridge FEMA Disaster Declaration Reference Guide, located under the Miscellaneous section on the Working With Us page for details on the requirements if the property is in a declared disaster area Appraisal - Fannie Mae requires properties be appraised within the 12 months prior to the Note date The second DU determines the level of appraisal on owner-occupied properties.
 If a reduced appraisal recommendation is received from DU it must be on the final DU Finding.
-Refer to the Appraisal-Waiver topic or Appraisal - Desktop topic (as applicable) for eligibility and requirements.
+Refer to the Appraisal- Waiver topic or Appraisal - Desktop topic (as applicable) for eligibility and requirements.
 Appraisals must be Uniform Appraisal Data (UAD) compliant and meet Fannie Mae's Appraiser Independence Requirements (AIR).
 A Fannie Mae Submission Summary Report (SSR) is required on all appraisals.
 If an applicable law, regulation or Homebridge policy requires more than one (1) appraisal be obtained, the single most accurate appraisal must be used for underwriting and submission to the Uniform Collateral Data Portal (UCDP) - A full appraisal must provide legible interior and exterior photos.
 The exterior photos must contain photos of the front, back and street scene of the subject property as well as the front of all comparable sales. - The interior photos, at minimum, must include: Kitchen, (free-standing stove/range or refrigerator not required) - Main living area, - All bathrooms, - Examples of physical deterioration, if present, - Examples of any recent updates, if present (i.e. remodel, renovation, restoration) A minimum of 3 closed comparable sales are required.
-The source of the closed comparable sales used in the appraisal must be from one of the following or a desk review will be required: - MLS , or - Comps Inc ., or - GeoData Plus (NY only), or - PropertyShark (NY only), or - StreetEasy (NY only) NOTE: Comparables from a public independent source are only eligible in rural areas and/or in Maine, New Hampshire, and Vermont where MLS is not common Net or gross adjustments made to the comparable sales by the appraiser must be market based (i.e. the appraiser must analyze the market for competitive properties and provide appropriate market based adjustments without regard to "rule-of-thumb"/arbitrary limits on the size of the adjustment.
-Properties used as a comparable sale must be similar enough to the subject property to be considered a competitive property.
-Comparable sales adjustments deemed excessive by the underwriter must be addressed.
+The source of the closed comparable sales used in the appraisal must be from one of the following or a desk review will be required: - MLS, or - Comps Inc., or - GeoData Plus (NY only), or - PropertyShark (NY only), or - StreetEasy (NY only) NOTE: Comparables from a public independent source are only eligible in rural areas and/or in Maine, New Hampshire, and Vermont where MLS is not common Net or gross adjustments made to the comparable sales by the appraiser must be market based (i.e. the appraiser must analyze the market for competitive properties and provide appropriate market based adjustments without regard to "rule-of-thumb"/arbitrary limits on the size of the adjustment.
+Properties used as a comparable sale must be similar enough to the subject property to be considered a competitive property. - Comparable sales adjustments deemed excessive by the underwriter must be addressed.